kelfink/api-ai-slack-bot/README.md

 ## Overview

-Liberry is Team Resource management in a friendly slack
+Liberry club is Team Resource management in a Slack-friendly Bot format.
+Using API.ai's natural language processor, you can ask Liberry to create and manage the status of the physical objects in your environment.

 Liberry is a slack-native chatbot built to understand your team's available shared resources and to to enable a friendly interface to help track down what's available at work, among friends, club members or neighbors.